Step 3: 10YPP planning meeting

 The 10YPP consultant will arrange a 10YPP planning meeting and send you an agenda.
 Your school principal, a board representative, the 10YPP consultant and your Ministry property advisor must be at the planning meeting.
 Your caretaker and other school property representatives can also attend.

 At the 10YPP planning meeting you:

-- discuss your vision for the development of the school through the 10YPP, the results of the Condition Assessment and all other inputs into the 10YPP
+- discuss your vision for the development of the school through the 10YPP, based on SEPE results, School Charter, results of the Condition Assessment and all other other inputs into the 10YPP

 - prioritise projects within available budgets, as outlined in your 5 Year Agreement (5YA) letter.

 The 10YPP consultant will take minutes of the meeting and circulate them to everyone who attended.
 Make sure you agree with the recorded version of events as they will form the basis of the 10YPP.